TheGalfins/GNSS_Compare/docs/user_manual.rst

 PVT Estimator
 =============

 The idea is quite simple.
-PVT estimators are algorithms which take as input satellite positions and pseudoranges to those satellites and try to estimate the receiver's position, velocity and time.
+PVT estimators are algorithms which take as input satellite positions and pseudoranges to those satellites and aim to estimate the receiver's position, velocity and time.
 In fact, the simpler ones estimate just the position and time.
-Let's take a look at the estimated values.
+Let's take a look at the parameters we wish to estimate.
 Position is quite obvious - that's what we would want to get from this whole process.
-In some cases, we can use the signal characteristics to improve the estimation of the receiver's velocity, thus increasing the accuracy of future position estimations.
-And finally, we need to estimate the time of reception, because we need to know the time of the reception of the signal very precisely.
+In some cases, we can use the signal characteristics to improve the estimation of the receiver's velocity (e.g., using doppler measurements), thus increasing the accuracy of the position estimations.
+And finally, we need to estimate the receiver clock bias with respect to the used satellite navigation system.

 .. _`GnssMeasurement`: https://developer.android.com/reference/android/location/GnssMeasurement
 .. _`Global Positioning System`: https://www.gps.gov/